osisoft/AVEVA-Adapter-OPC-UA-Docs/V1/Configuration/pi-adapter-for-opc-ua-data-selection-configuration.md

     For a table of all available parameters, see [OPC UA data selection parameters](#opc-ua-data-selection-parameters).

 4. Save the file.
-For example, as `ConfigureDataSource.json`.
+For example, as `ConfigureDataSelection.json`.

 5. Open a command line session.
-Change directory to the location of `ConfigureDataSource.json`.
+Change directory to the location of `ConfigureDataSelection.json`.

-6. Enter the following cURL command (which uses the `PUT` method) to initialize the data source configuration.
+6. Enter the following cURL command (which uses the `PUT` method) to initialize the data selection configuration.

     ```bash
-    curl -d "@ConfigureDataSource.json" -H "Content-Type: application/json" -X PUT "http://localhost:5590/api/v1/configuration/OpcUa1/DataSelection"
+    curl -d "@ConfigureDataSelection.json" -H "Content-Type: application/json" -X PUT "http://localhost:5590/api/v1/configuration/OpcUa1/DataSelection"
     ```

     **Notes:**

     * If you installed the adapter to listen on a non-default port, update `5590` to the port number in use.
     * If you use a component ID other than `OpcUa1`, update the endpoint with your chosen component ID.
-    * For a list of other REST operations you can perform, like updating or deleting a data source configuration, see [REST URLs](#rest-urls).
+    * For a list of other REST operations you can perform, like updating or deleting a data selection configuration, see [REST URLs](#rest-urls).
     <br/>
     <br/>